sandrosousarivera/lead-contact-bot/README.md

 ## Overview

-Lead Contact Bot is a Python-based web scraping tool with a modern web interface designed to identify potential business leads for web development services.
+Lead Contact Bot is a Python-based web scraping tool with a modern React + Tailwind CSS interface designed to identify potential business leads for web development services.
 The program scrapes business directories such as Yellow Pages (Páginas Amarillas), and identifies businesses that either lack an online presence or have websites that could be improved.
 These leads are stored in a database, classified, and prepared for outreach to offer professional web building services.

 ## Features

 - **🔍 Web Scraping**: Extracts business data from Páginas Amarillas (paginasamarillas.es)
 - **💾 Database Storage**: Stores qualified leads in SQLite database
-- **📊 Web Dashboard**: Modern, responsive web interface for managing leads
+- **⚛️ React Frontend**: Modern, responsive web interface with React + Tailwind CSS
 - **🎯 Lead Qualification**: Automatically identifies businesses without websites
 - **📈 Real-time Progress**: Live updates during scraping process
 - **🔎 Advanced Filtering**: Filter by website status, search by name or category
 - **📥 Data Export**: Export leads to JSON format
 - **🐳 Docker Support**: Easy deployment with Docker containerization
+- **🎨 Modern UI**: Built with React and Tailwind CSS for beautiful design

+## Tech Stack

+**Frontend:**
+- React 18
+- Tailwind CSS
+- Axios
+- Vite

+**Backend:**
+- Flask
+- SQLite
+- Selenium
+- BeautifulSoup4

+**DevOps:**
+- Docker
+- Docker Compose

 ## Quick Start with Docker (Recommended)